lordtrilink/OAuthVerifier/README.md

     -Your application's consumer key (keep it secret!)
     -Your application's consumer secret (keep it secret!)

+You are assigned these values when you create your application on Twitter's developer page.

+You'll also need:

+    -Your user's ID
-    -Your user's oAuth token (get this from the mobile Twitter SDK) -Your user's oAuth token secret (get this from the mobile Twitter SDK)
+    -Your user's oAuth token
+    -Your user's oAuth token secret

+You get these values from a successful login with the Twitter mobile SDK.

 ```python